Pumi dog

 What Is The Life Expectancy Of A Pumi Dog, aka Hungarian Pumi Dog?

-The average lifespan of a Pumi dog, also known as a Hungarian Pumi Dog, is 12 to 15 years.
-However, some individual dogs have been known to live for up to 20 years.
-The breed is generally healthy, but like all dogs, they are susceptible to certain health conditions such as hip dysplasia, elbow dysplasia, and von Willebrand’s disease.
-Regular vet checkups and preventive care can help to ensure that your Pumi dog enjoys a long and healthy life.
+The average lifespan of a Pumi dog, also recognized as a Hungarian Pumi Dog, spans from 12 to 15 years.
+Some exceptional individuals have been known to live up to 20 years.
+While generally healthy, Pumis, like all breeds, can be prone to specific health issues such as hip dysplasia, elbow dysplasia, and von Willebrand’s disease.
+Regular veterinary checkups and preventive care contribute to ensuring the longevity and well-being of your Pumi dog.

 Can A Pumi Dog, aka Hungarian Pumi Dog, Be Trained?